hatonthecat/FantasyFoundry/README.md

 "Design an android app called "Fantasy Foundry" a computer and memory chip design app where users pick their favorite "free agent" chip to bid on the leading edge TSMC 2nm node"

-Copilot said: Absolutely, here’s a conceptual design for **"Fantasy
+Copilot said:

-Absolutely, here’s a conceptual design for "Fantasy Foundry", an Android app where users play as semiconductor architects, bidding and competing for top-tier "free agent" chips to deploy on the latest TSMC 2nm process node.
+"Absolutely, here’s a conceptual design for "Fantasy Foundry", an Android app where users play as semiconductor architects, bidding and competing for top-tier "free agent" chips to deploy on the latest TSMC 2nm process node.
 The app gamifies the process of chip selection, bidding, and deployment, with educational and strategic elements.

 1. App Concept Overview
 Fantasy Foundry is a competitive simulation game where users act as CTOs or chip designers.
 Each season, new "free agent" CPU, GPU, NPU, and memory chip designs become available.
 Users assemble their dream SoC (System-on-Chip) by scouting and bidding on the best IP blocks to manufacture at TSMC’s 2nm node, balancing performance, power, and budget.